zuplo/docs/docs/deployments/environment-variables.md

 const myVar = env.MY_VAR;
 ```

-Inside of some configuration files environment variables can be referenced with the pattern `$env(MY_VAR)`.
+Inside some configuration files, environment variables can be referenced with the pattern `$env(MY_VAR)`.